 With globalization growing so fast worldwide, businesses are looking for more ways to cut costs and increase profits.
 This is why business majors are in high demand during the job search process.
 Business majors can help companies run efficiently by streamlining their practices and maximizing profit margins.
 Many students prefer to go into this area of study because you get the best of both worlds.
 Business studies provide an excellent foundation for more specialized fields such as information technology or marketing after graduation without getting highly technical with STEM majors.
 It also offers a level of versatility in your job search after college.

 One thing to note about business majors is that there are so many different career paths available.
 If your child chooses this as a major, they have many options to choose from without being pigeon-holed into one specific job role.
 And this is one of the major things we love about this major.
 You can choose to work at a large corporation or go on your own and start your own venture.
 Your options and possibilities are endless.

 It is a good idea to explore minoring in a foreign language or at a minimum taking college courses if you are looking at a business degree.
 It is a great opportunity to explore new experiences and you will likely need these important skills upon graduation.
 Business is not only done in America so knowing a different language will increase your career resume, set you up for career success, and exhaust new opportunities your school offers.

 In a nutshell:

-I know our discussion only focused on the highest paying degrees upon graduation and although this can be an important factor, it’s not always the most important consideration when choosing a major.
+I know our discussion only focused on the highest paying degrees upon graduation and although this can be an important factor, it’s not always the only consideration of the most important things when choosing a major.
 Make sure you are asking yourself why you want to go to college.
-Your why will lead you to your course of study.
+Your why will lead you to your course of study during your college years.
 There can be a really good blend of passion and pragmatics when approaching college degrees.
 If you have any questions, concerns, or comments- please feel free to schedule a consult with one of our teammates that can help you on this journey and get you clear on what you want out of your future career/study path.